cltl/entity-identification-from-scratch/README.md

 # entity-detection-for-historical-dutch

-Entity recognition and linking for historical documents in Dutch, developed within the Clariah+ project
+Entity recognition and linking for historical documents in Dutch, developed within the Clariah+ project at VU Amsterdam

 The current solution is entirely unsupervised, and works as follows:
 1. Obtain documents